exyi/diplomka/diplomka/text/0A-abbreviations.md

 * **DDSR** - "Dissecting the Spatial Structure of RNA" (nucleic acid analysis program, see @sec:software-DSSR)

 **cWW**, **tWW**, **cWH**, **tWH**, **cWS**, **tWS**, **cHH**, **tHH**, **cHS**, **tHS**, **cSS**, **tSS** are abbreviated basepair families according to the Leontis-Westhof terminology.
 See @sec:bp-terminology-lw or <https://doi.org/10.1017/s1355838201002515> for explanation.

+Very common abbreviations such as DNA are omitted for brevity.

 ## Single letter abbreviations {.unnumbered}